NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I confirm what I heard to avoid misunderstandings.
   *Just to confirm, you tried to print, but nothing happened, and there were no error messages, right?*
+---
+## 5. How I Repeat and Confirm Understanding

+My goal is to ensure clarity and avoid any miscommunication.